frasertweedale/notes-redhat/design/freeipa-cert-profiles.rst

 Searching for certificates by profile
 -------------------------------------

-**TODO**
+**FEEDBACK REQUIRED**

 Investigate options for exposing or finding out from Dogtag what profile a certificate was issued under.
 Investigate also search by profile (not as important).

-This could also be tracked on the FreeIPA side (the profile ID that was used can be stored along the issued certificate).
+Alternatively, this could be tracked on the FreeIPA side.
+The profile ID that was used can be stored along with the issued certificate.

 Implementation